brookshelley/brookshelley.github.com/_drafts/2019-12-09-favorite-albums-2019.md

 13) **Miss Universe** — Nilüfer Yanya

   I'm not sure how to describe this album, but it's a jam.
 A bit of r&b, a bit of indie rock, and a lot of really solid tunes.
 I've put this album on a repeat a few times this year.

 14) **Hifalutin** — Lowly

   Super dance-y-yet-downtempo album.
 I can throw this on for a variety of moods, and it seems to always suit them.
 There’s something about Denmark that must inspire people to make brilliant music—this album was recorded in a small warehouse near Aarhus.

 15) **Weird** — Juliana Hatfield

-Oh hey, an album that feels like I do sometimes: “I'm staying in My hair’s not right/And if I go out/Somebody might Take me for a functioning/Human being”.
+  Oh hey, an album that feels like I do sometimes: “I'm staying in/My hair’s not right/And if I go out/Somebody might Take me for a functioning/Human being”.
 I’m sure I heard Hatfield before this album, but this is the one where she came together for me as an artist.

 16) **Fibs** — Anna Meredith

+  This album is a solid jam.
+Anna Meredith's compositions feel important, weird, and powerful.
+I often listen to this album in the morning to wake up and feel better about the day.

 17) **Four of Arrows** — Great Grandpa

 18) **Two Hands** — Big Thief

 19) **Any Human Friend**— Marika Hackman